All Episodes

 Hang on a minute.

-Oh no, I'm I'm saying that you no, you're you're the really you're the one who's tried to alert everyone.
+Oh, no, I'm saying that you, no, you're the really, you're the one who tried to alert everyone.

-You warned conservatives and Republican Party that John McCain was not the genuine candidate, but he was the candidate that was picked by Democrats.
+You warned conservatives in the Republican Party that John McCain was not the genuine candidate, but he was their candidate that was picked by Democrats.

 Right, right.

-Well, I'm not I'm not prepared to concede your point, Lorraine, that's a landslide in the making tomorrow.
+Well, I'm not prepared to concede your point, Lorraine, that it's a landslide in the making tomorrow.

-Well, I don't know if it's gonna be a landslide, but here's my prediction.
+Well, I don't know if it's going to be a landslide, but here's my prediction.

-Obama wins it tomorrow, uh, because John McCain would have to run the board in order to win, including let's get this.
+Obama wins it tomorrow because John McCain would have to run the board in order to win, including Rush.

-He's gonna get about a he needs about a hundred percent of the uncidety.
+He's going to get about, he needs about 100% of the undecided.

-He's got to take Colorado, Florida, Ohio, and speaker, Virginia, Missouri, Arizona, and Pennsylvania.
+He's got to take Colorado, Florida, Ohio, and see here, Virginia, Missouri, Arizona, and Pennsylvania.

-And since Obama is currently holding all the states run by Kerry, I mean, this is a uh amazing.
+And since Obama is currently holding all the states run by Kerry, I mean, this is amazing.

 Obama need only win one of those states rush in order to be president.

-Well, Lorraine, what is your uh source material that gave you this knowledge?
+Lorraine, what is your source material that gave you this knowledge?

-Where were where does it come from that uh McCain has to run the table?
+Where does it come from that McCain has to run the table?

-Well, I looked at the um a lot of the uh analyzing from uh associated press, also MSNBC and the R. Oh, I see.
+Well, I looked at a lot of the analyzing from Associated Press, also MSNBC, and the President.

-I say so you are using the polls as reported by the drive by media.
+So you are using the polls as reported by the Drive-By media.

 Yeah, but there is a wild card.